Censorship in Venezuela: Twitter

 Like any other social media platform, Twitter has its significant limitations, like the spread of false information.
 However, Venezuelans must take their chances, otherwise they might not receive any accurate information at all.

 Also during the 2014 Venezuelan protests, images on Twitter were reported to be unavailable for at least some users in Venezuela for 3 days (12–15 February), with claims that the Venezuelan government blocked them, indicating that it appeared to be an attempt to limit images of protests against shortages and the world's highest inflation rate.
 Twitter spokesman Nu Wexler stated that, "I can confirm that Twitter images are now blocked in Venezuela" adding that "[w]e believe it's the government that is blocking".
-However, the Venezuelan government published a statement saying that they did not block Twitter or images on Twitter, and implied that it was a technical problem.

 In 2014, multiple Twitter users were arrested and faced prosecution due to the tweets they made.
 Alfredo Romero, executive director of the Foro Penal, stated that the arrests of Twitter users in Venezuela was a measure to instill fear among those using social media that were critical against the government.
 In October 2014, eight Venezuelans were arrested shortly after the death of PSUV official Robert Serra.
 Though the eight Venezuelans were arrest in October 2014, the Venezuelan government had been monitoring them since June 2014 in leaked documents with the state telecommunications agency, Conatel, providing IP addresses and other details to the Venezuelan intelligence agency SEBIN in order to arrest Twitter users.

 On 27 February 2019, internet monitoring group NetBlocks reported the blocking of Twitter and SoundCloud by state-run internet provider CANTV for a duration of 40 minutes.
 The outage followed the sharing of a tweet made by opposition leader Juan Guaidó linking to a highly critical recording posted to SoundCloud consistent with the pattern of brief, targeted filtering of other social platforms during the presidential crisis.

 On 1 May 2019 the same group reported blocks of the Twitter, Google and Bing services by state-run CANTV provider.
 Blocks followed Guaidó's public speech and were lifted minutes before Maduro's scheduled speech was started.